Get a property report and suburb profile for any property in Warrnambool

 • Is it expensive to live in Warrnambool?

-Living in Warrnambool offers a relatively affordable lifestyle compared to many other areas in Victoria.
-The median house price is currently $595,000, which is quite reasonable when you consider the rising property prices in larger cities.
-If you're looking at units, the median price is even lower at $408,000, making it a more budget-friendly option for those not requiring a full house.
+Living in Warrnambool offers a relatively affordable lifestyle compared to many other parts of Victoria.
+The median house price in Warrnambool is currently $650,000, which is quite reasonable when compared to the soaring prices in Melbourne.
+For those looking at units, the median price is $502,500, making it an attractive option for first-time buyers or those looking to downsize.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.